- The Problem of Spam Calls ---

 The do-it-yourself method to monitor for spam labeling is to obtain phone numbers with the major US cellular carriers.
 Routinely call these numbers from your outbound Telebroad lines and see what caller ID label is shown.
 This will allow you to identify and contact the specific carrier that flagged you without wasting time with the other carriers.

-Probably some or all of these cellular carriers are already in by your colleagues so, with their agreement, this could be done without having to especially subscribe to mobile services.
+Probably some or all of these cellular carriers are already in use by your colleagues so, with their agreement, this could be done without having to especially subscribe to mobile services.
 You would need to consider smaller or regional carriers only if it relates to your client base.

 Additionally, you should routinely call a mobile device where you have installed some popular spam-blocking mobile apps (see some CTIA-recommended Android and iOS apps).
 These apps maintain their own suspected numbers databases and apply labels independently.
 You will need to contact their developers directly to remove labeling.